Say You Love Me (Jessie Ware song)

-"Say You Love Me" is a song by British singer Jessie Ware from her second studio album, Tough Love (2014).
+"Say You Love Me" is a song by British singer-songwriter Jessie Ware from her second studio album, Tough Love (2014).
 The song was released in the United Kingdom as a digital download on 28 September 2014 as the second single from the album.
 The song was written by Ware, Ed Sheeran, Benny Blanco and Ben Ash.
 Sheeran also provided uncredited vocals for the track.

 Music video

 The official music video for the song was released on 11 September 2014 in Ware's YouTube account and was directed by collective Tell No One.
 The video features Ware with a black dress, barefoot and sitting on a rock with a tropical background and leaves on the floor.
 As the video goes, the lights turn off focusing on Ware.
 The video has over 128 million views, making it her most watched video.

+A cappella covers

+The song has achieved notable popularity in the collegiate a cappella community, where many groups have independently arranged and covered it: